By Peter Jeff

 The Leadership Mints Guy

-Stories “engage listeners on an emotional and intuitive level that is rarely touched by the purely rational argument,” according to Noel Tichy, the author of The Leadership Engine and a professor at the University of Michigan.
+Stories “engage listeners on an emotional and intuitive level that is rarely touched by the purely rational argument,” Tichy notes.
 “Stories create real human connections by allowing others to get in our own minds and our lives.”

 Stories Tap Into The Memory Banks

-With stories, leaders pump blood into the corporate body, blood that feeds the bottom line, blood that infuses employees, stockholders, customers and other stakeholders with a greater sense of loyalty, of belonging, of making a difference.
+With stories, leaders pump blood into the corporate body– blood that feeds the bottom line, blood that infuses employees, stockholders, customers and other stakeholders with a greater sense of loyalty, of belonging, of making a difference.

 “People get a dreamy look in their eyes when they talk about them,” says Mike Cecil, the Minister of Culture (that title alone is a story to be told) at Krispy Kreme.

-Stories are so powerful of an emotional bond between humans that ironically a renowned television news producer is convinced that “it’s your ear more than your eye that keeps you at your television set.”
-Don Hewitt credited the success of CBS-Television’s 60-Minutes to story-telling.
+Stories are even more powerful emotional bond than pictures on television.
+“It’s your ear more than your eye that keeps you at your television set,” said Don Hewitt, the creator of CBS-Television’s 60-Minutes.
 “It’s what you hear more than what you see that holds your interest.”